soulwing/credo/user-stories.md

 ---------------------------------------

 A user can specify X.509 name components for the subject name when creating a signing request for a new credential.
+Specifying the full subject name in X.500 syntax is difficult and error prone.

 Extensions for Signing Request
 ------------------------------

-When creating a signing request a user can specify X.509 extensions to include in the request
+When creating a signing request a user can specify X.509 extensions to include in the request.

 * Constraints that can be specified must include
     * Basic Constraint (is the request for a CA certificate?)